 Who needs braces

 Before we jump into how to straighten your teeth without braces, let's quickly discuss who needs to straighten their teeth.
+Do you need braces?
+Does your child?
 There are a few ways to tell if you or your child needs teeth straightening treatment, but here are the most common:

 - Visibly crooked teeth